-Bangkok Trip Planner & Walking Route Optimizer
+Bangkok AI Trip Planner & Travel Itinerary Guide

 Bangkok, the capital of Thailand with a metropolitan population of over 16 million, is Southeast Asia's most visited city, welcoming over 22 million international tourists annually.
 The city's historic Rattanakosin Island, established as the royal capital in 1782, contains the Grand Palace complex spanning 218,000 square meters and the revered Wat Pho temple housing a 46-meter-long Reclining Buddha covered in gold leaf.
 Across the Chao Phraya River, Wat Arun (Temple of Dawn) rises 82 meters with its intricately decorated prang, while modern Bangkok stretches eastward along the BTS Skytrain lines through commercial districts where street food vendors serve Michelin-recognized pad thai for under $2.

-Why Use RouteWhiz in Bangkok?
+Why Use RouteWhiz in Bangkok

 Best Neighborhoods for Walking